krishna2/krishna2.github.io/books.md

 78. Todd Ross: The End of Average

-79. Whitney Houston: Disrupt Yourself
+79. Whitney Johnson: Disrupt Yourself

 80. Swami Chinmayananda : The Bhagavad Gita : Volume 8 (Covers Chapter 9 of BG)